maximilianh/multiSub/README.md

     multiSub up-ncbi mySub

+Wait for a few hours.
+Retrieve the status and accessions of your submission and write them to mySub/ncbiAcc.tsv

+    multiSub down-ncbi mySub --prod

 Upload sequences in mySub/ to the NCBI FTP server as a real submission:

     multiSub up-ncbi mySub --prod

 ## Automated ENA uploads

-NOT FULLY WORKING YET - pending ENA helpdesk ticket.

 Go to https://www.ebi.ac.uk/ena/submit/sra/#home to create an account.
-Paste the username and password into ~/.multiSub.conf as enaUser and enaPass.
+Paste your new username and password into ~/.multiSub.conf under enaUser and enaPass.

-Go to https://www.ebi.ac.uk/ena/submit/sra/#newSubmission-studyChoice-start, create a study aka project and paste the identifier into ~/.multiSub.conf as enaProj.
+Go to https://www.ebi.ac.uk/ena/submit/sra/#newSubmission-studyChoice-start, create a study aka project and paste its identifier into ~/.multiSub.conf as enaProj.
 It starts with "PRJEB".

 Then, convert your submission files into the ENA ENA format:

-    multiSub convert seqs.fa seqs.tsv mySub -f ena
+    multiSub conv seqs.fa seqs.tsv mySub

 Upload sequences in mySub/ to the ENA server as a test submission:

     multiSub up-ena mySub

-Upload sequences in mySub/ to the ENA production server as a real submission:
+If all is fine, upload sequences in mySub/ to the ENA production server as a real submission:

     multiSub up-ena mySub --prod

-You can then find the receipt with your ENA accessions in mySub/enaReceiptSample.DATE.xml.
+You can then find the raw receipt with your ENA accessions in mySub/enaReceiptSample.DATE.xml and a parsed tsv table with the accessions and your internal identifiers in mySub/enaAcc.tsv

+The sequence upload is rather slow, every sequence takes a few seconds.
+Split the input files into chunks and run the script in parallel if you have several thousand sequences.

+If your sequence or sample uploads fail somewhere within a batch and you change the meta data or sequences, note that some of them may have been uploaded already.
+To force a re-upload of everything, use the --prefix option.
+If the error happened on the production server, not in testing mode, it may be best to read the ENA API documentation on how to reset your upload (look at the receipt XML) or contact the ENA helpdesk.

+## Automated GISAID uploads

+Download the file https://www.epicov.org/content/gisaid_uploader into the same directory where multiSub is located or in some directory in your PATH.

+Email CLIsupport@gisaid.org and request an upload token.

+Run

+   ./gisaid_uploader CoV authenticate --cid YOURUPLOADTOKEN

+Convert your data:

+    multiSub conv seqs.fa seqs.tsv mySub

+And upload it:

+    multiSub up-gisaid mySub

+The results are written to mySub/gisaidFail.csv